Hodonín: Sights

 The main sights are the Church of Saint Lawrence and the town hall, both located on the town square.
-The church is originally a Gothic structure from the first half of the 13th century, baroque rebuilt in 1780–1786.
+The church is originally a Gothic structure from the first half of the 13th century, rebuilt in the Baroque style in 1780–1786.
 The town hall was built in the Art Nouveau style in 1902–1904, by architect Ernst von Gotthilf in 1902–1904.
 Its tower is open to the public as a lookout tower.

 The Hodonín Zoo was founded in 1977 and it is one of the smallest and youngest zoos in the country.

+The history of local oil extraction, lignite mining and related technological processes are presented in the Museum of Oil Extraction and Geology.